KaranMishra3610/SleepWell/README.md

 - **SleepWell** is a solo-built, full-stack wellness experience that turns sleep improvement into a magical adventure — complete with quests, XP, calming rituals, bedtime stories, and AI insights.

-- **Local AI-first: All core ML** — including webcam emotion recognition (OpenCV + DeepFace), journal sentiment analysis (Hugging Face), and a custom sleep score model — runs fully offline in both branches, ensuring privacy and responsiveness.
+- **Local AI-first: All core ML**  including webcam emotion recognition (OpenCV + DeepFace), journal sentiment analysis (Hugging Face), and a custom sleep score model — runs fully offline in both branches, ensuring privacy and responsiveness.
 Only the routine advisor LLM differs between branches (local vs Hugging Face API).

-- **LLM-Powered Routine Advisor**: Get personalized advice powered by a smart language AI (locally-run FLAN-T5 in local branch, Hugging Face API in main branch)
+- **LLM-Powered Routine Advisor**: Get personalized tips from a smart language AI (Hugging Face API in main branch, local FLAN-T5 in offline branch)

 - **Gamified Companions**: Choose between four mystical guides — The Sage, The Knight, The Healer, and The Tracker — each unlocking unique quests, habit tracking, breathing tools, calming games, and reflective journaling.